Macuyiko/blog/content/2011/2011_01_slowloris-and-mitigations-for-apache.md

     #
     ignoreregex =

-I do set the `bantime` to a low value and `maxretry` parameter to a high amount however, as the module tends to generate a lot of error lines and legitimate,Â aggressiveÂ browsers sometimes like to make a lot of concurrent requests as well (mod_limitipconn did have the added benefit of specifying mime type to ignore, although its recognition is based on a reduced URI request string from the Apache scoreboard).
+I do set the `bantime` to a low value and `maxretry` parameter to a high amount however, as the module tends to generate a lot of error lines and legitimate, aggressive browsers sometimes like to make a lot of concurrent requests as well (mod_limitipconn did have the added benefit of specifying mime type to ignore, although its recognition is based on a reduced URI request string from the Apache scoreboard).
 Fail2Ban uses IPTables, which has the added benefit that once an IP is banned, Apache can stop dealing with its flooding altogether.

 That concludes this blog post.
 I hope you've found the material helpful.
 Feel free to use any code here and on Github as you see fit.